Using the Suns in the Sun Workstation Lab

 2. emacs

-The editors vi, emacs and pico can be used whether you are sitting at a workstation or are using ssh.
-The textedit editor can only be used if you are sitting at a workstation.
-If you have never used any of these editors before, pico is the easiest to learn (but also the least powerful).
-For more information on any of these editors, check the appropriate man page or info documentation documentation as described in section Getting Help.
+The editors vim, emacs, nano, and pico can be used whether you are sitting at a Sun Lab machine or are using ssh.
+The gedit editor can only be used if you are sitting at a Sun Lab machine.
+If you have never used any of these editors before, nano and pico are the easiest to learn (but also the least powerful).
+For more information on any of these editors, check the appropriate man page or info documentation as described in section Getting Help.
 The info documentation contains much more information than the man page for emacs.

 Return to Table of Contents